GMC-DRL/MetaBox/README.md

              return state, reward, is_done
      ```

-   After that, you should put your own declare file in directory `agent` and `optimizer`.
+   After that, you should put your own declaring files in directory `src/agent/` and `src/optimizer/` respectively.
 Then the file structure should be like:

    ```
    src